About Summer and Afterschool Meals

 Both summer and afterschool meals operate through program sponsors who follow federal and state regulations and are financially administratively responsible for running the program.
 Sponsors work with sites to implement the programs in communities, and sites must be “area eligible” or where 50% or more students are eligible for free or reduced-price school meals (see if your library is eligible here).
 While libraries can be eligible to be their own program sponsor, most opt to operate as a site only and work with another organization that sponsors the program.
 Many sponsors can be found using the National CACFP Association’s sponsor database; however, to see a full list of sponsors, ask your state agency.

 Sites must be located in an attendance boundary of a school with 50% or more students eligible for free or reduced-price school meals.
 Program operating the summer meals program can also use census data.
 Check out No Kid Hungry’s Averaged Eligibility Map to see if your site is eligible to serve meals.
+To learn more about area eligibility, check out No Kid Hungry's new resource, Navigating Area Eligibility in Summer and Afterschool Meals.

 Check out our summer and afterschool meals webpages to learn more!